 There was one more surprise on the way out — the striking mural “The Prologue and the Promise” from Bruce McCall.
 The gorgeous image of people standing in front of a bright future summarized Horizons perfectly.
 The tall, futuristic structure resembles the tower that appeared in the 2015 movie Tomorrowland.
 That film shared this ride’s ideas of an optimistic future.
 The mural also included famous monuments from our past and present.
 It was a stunning creation.
 Sadly, GE removed the mural and added a GE logo to heighten their place in the attraction.

-The fate of “The Prologue and the Promise” is a perfect metaphor for the ultimate fate of Horizons.
+The fate of “The Prologue and the Promise” is a perfect metaphor for the ultimate fate of Horizons at EPCOT Center.
 Business needs took precedence, and it closed for good in early 1999.
 Mission: Space now occupies the location and provides thrills, but it doesn’t resonate emotionally.
 I don’t hate the attraction but feel that it could use some adjustments to maximize its potential.
 Horizons will live on in our memories and through excellent tributes around the Internet.
 It remains one of Disney’s greatest creations and my personal favorite.
 I try to remain hopeful that the spirit of Horizons will continue in future attractions.
 Can Disney lead us to the promise of brighter days?

 Sources: From Horizons to Space Mountain by George McGinnis, Walt Disney’s EPCOT Center: Creating the New World of Tomorrow by Richard R. Beard, Horizons – Ultimate Tribute by Martin’s Videos